 Post-Conviction Proceedings Under 28 U.S.C. § 2254 for Pennsylvania Criminal Convictions

 Federal courts rarely grant relief on section 2254 motions.
 An experienced post-conviction attorney is the best choice to evaluate the state court record to find claims that could result in relief.
-Just as importantly, attorneys who are familiar with post-conviction law know the proper way to plead and present these claims.
+Just as important, attorneys familiar with post-conviction law know the proper way to plead and present these claims.

-This process can be convoluted, and the case law interpreting presentation of claims in a section 2254 motion is dense.
+This process can be convoluted, and the case law interpreting the presentation of claims in a § 2254 motion is dense.
 It can take considerable time to go through state court proceedings to find claims that can be presented to a federal court.
 For this reason, it is important to get an experienced Pennsylvania post-conviction lawyer, like Lloyd Long, involved as early as possible.
-In fact, as long as you pick the right lawyer, the earlier he gets involved in a case, the better: when a lawyer first works on a PCRA, going through the record again for a section 2254 motion is unnecessary because he is already familiar with the case.
-If you have any questions regarding post-conviction proceedings for Pennsylvania criminal convictions, contact us today to schedule a consultation.
+As long as you pick the right lawyer, the earlier he gets involved in a case, the better: when a lawyer first works on a PCRA, going through the record again for a § 2254 motion is unnecessary because he is already familiar with the case.
+Contact our Pennsylvania criminal defense lawyers today if you have any questions regarding post-conviction proceedings for Pennsylvania criminal convictions.

 Post-Conviction Proceedings Under 28 U.S.C. § 2255 for Federal Criminal Convictions

-Like it’s equivalent in Pennsylvania – the PCRA – section 2255 presents a person convicted of a federal crime an opportunity to challenge their attorney’s representation.
-Defendants are also able to raise other claims, such as the suppression of evidence by the government, or the existence of newly discovered evidence that could not have been found with the exercise of due diligence.
+Like its equivalent in Pennsylvania – the PCRA – § 2255 presents a person convicted of a federal crime an opportunity to challenge their attorney’s representation.
+Defendants can also raise other claims, such as the suppression of evidence by the government, or the existence of newly discovered evidence that could not have been found with the exercise of due diligence.

-Section 2255 motions must be filed within one year of a defendant’s convictions becoming final.
-Circuit courts of appeals have come to different conclusions about when that occurs in different situations, and for that reason, the process should always begin as soon as possible.
+These motions must be filed within one year of a defendant’s convictions becoming final.
+Circuit courts of appeals have come to different conclusions about when that occurs, so the process should always begin as soon as possible.
 Once your criminal appeal is decided, an experienced post-conviction attorney should be contacted.
 It is often a good idea to get a Pennsylvania criminal appeals lawyer involved while an appeal is pending.
-That way, the gap between the decision on appeal and the filing of a section 2255 motion is shortened, and concerns about filing on time are avoided.
+That way, the gap between the decision on appeal and the filing of a § 2255 motion is shortened, and concerns about filing on time are avoided.

-Arguing that an attorney made an error – which is commonly referred to as a claim of “ineffective assistance of counsel” – is not limited to trial.
-A defendant who pleaded guilty might have a claim that they would not have pleaded guilty absent bad advice, and that they very well may have been acquitted at trial.
+Arguing that an attorney made an error –commonly referred to as a claim of “ineffective assistance of counsel” – is not limited to trial.
+A defendant who pleaded guilty might have a claim that they would not have pleaded guilty absent bad advice and that they very well may have been acquitted at trial.
 These claims can also be presented for sentencing errors.
-If an attorney could have argued that a sentence should be lower for a specific reason but did not make that argument, a new sentencing hearing might be granted.
+A new sentencing hearing might be granted if an attorney could have argued that a sentence should be lower for a specific reason but did not make that argument.

 Call a Philadelphia Criminal Appeals Attorney About How You May Be Affected by the PCRA

 Philadelphia criminal appeals attorney Lloyd Long is passionate about representing clients in their appeals and post-conviction relief matters.
-He understands that being entrusted with his clients’ cases is no small matter.
-Based on firsthand experience, Lloyd Long sees the effects that criminal charges and convictions have on clients and their families.
-If you have any further questions regarding the PCRA or the criminal appeals process in general, call our Pennsylvania criminal conviction appeals attorneys at (215) 731-9500 today for a consultation.
+If you have any further questions regarding the PCRA or the criminal appeals process, contact our Pennsylvania criminal conviction appeals attorneys at The Law Offices of Lloyd Long.
+Call us at (215) 731-9500 today for a free case review.